From Instagrammer to war correspondent: How Gaza crisis changed this Palestinian's life

 Q: Do you think anything is being underreported or not being reported at all?

 Yes, I was on the ground for 45 days or so, and what was reported is not even 20 or 30 per cent of what’s happening, and that’s not because the journalists are not good, but because of the limited resources we have.
 For instance, if your phone dies, it’s hard to charge your phone.
 It’s hard to charge camera batteries.
 It’s basically difficult to have access to any tools that help in filming and reporting.
 And we don’t always have Internet connectivity.
 So of course, what’s being reported is not everything.
 And, you know, it’s always different when you’re on the ground.
+Videos and images do not capture the reality the eyes witness.
 And you can’t always film and work on stories because you don’t always have your phone or cameras or your batteries or the resources.

 Q: Are there any particular changes or improvements you hope to see in how media is covering Gaza right now?